 Hearing loss can go undetected for years.
 It can be so gradual that the person suffering from it barely notices the decline.
-Often, it becomes more noticeable to family and friends.
+Often, it becomes more noticeable to family and friends before the person suffering from the hearing loss.

 Certain give away signs include: